Carmendelope/system-model/README.md

 The database must be created to run the integration test.
 There is a file `scripts/database.cql` that contains all the sentences to create the keyspace and the tables needed

+## Known Issues

+All the operations related to accounts and projects are not available yet.
+It will be ready in future releases

 ## Contributing

 Please read [contributing.md](contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.